 Call your health care provider if you have symptoms of nystagmus or think you might have this condition.

 Your health care provider will take a careful history and perform a thorough physical examination, focusing on the nervous system and inner ear.
 The doctor may ask you to wear a pair of goggles that magnify your eyes for part of the examination.

-To check for nystagmus, the health care provider may use the following procedure:
+To check for nystagmus, the provider may use the following procedure:

 You spin around for about 30 seconds, stop, and try to stare at an object.

 Your eyes will first move slowly in one direction, then will move quickly in the opposite direction.

 If you have nystagmus due to a medical condition, these eye movements will depend on the cause.

 Vestibular testing by recording the movements of the eyes